C & E Morton was a large packaged foods producer. Workers from C & E Morton established Millwall Football Club.

 Beecham, a large consumer goods group, acquired the struggling C & E Morton for £180,000 in 1945.
 Beecham concentrated production at Lowestoft, where the principal manufacture was tinned vegetables.

-By the early 1980s the tinned vegetables market had become stagnant, with low margins, and supermarket own-label offerings and taken significant market share.
+The tinned vegetables market had become stagnant by the early 1980s, as supermarket own-label offerings had taken significant market share.
 Morton Brands was sold to Hillsdown Holdings for £8.5 million in 1986.

-The Lowestoft factory, which employed 160 people, was closed down in 1988, and the Morton brand name was phased out.
+The Lowestoft factory, which employed 160 people, was closed down in 1988.
+Morton branded products were available in Britain until at least the mid-1990s.

 The Morton brand name is still used for tinned goods in India, although the former subsidiary has been independent since 1947.